Antoinebr/HubSpot-OperationHub-cca-compiler/readme.md

 ## How to deploy ?

-unfortunately there's no automated deployement, so copy and pste the ```dist/index.js``` content in the  Custom Coded Action block.
+Unfortunately there's no automated deployement, so copy and paste the ```dist/index.js``` content in the  Custom Coded Action block.